Lagoa do Caiado

 Protected Area for the Management of Habitats or Species

-The ecological state of the lagoon is excellent, mainly because, since 1993, the lagoon water is captured for public supply by the São Roque Town Council, verifying, since then, the absence of agricultural activities practices in the hydrological basin, which is mainly occupied by forest areas.
+The ecological state of the lagoon is excellent, mainly because, since 1993, the lagoon water is captured for public supply by the São Roque do Pico Town Council, verifying, since then, the absence of agricultural activities practices in the hydrological basin, which is mainly occupied by forest areas.